Sheet music: 20th century and early 21st century

 By 1999, a system and method for coordinating music display among players in an orchestra was patented by Harry Connick Jr. It is a device with a computer screen which is used to show the sheet music for the musicians in an orchestra instead of the more commonly used paper.
 Connick uses this system when touring with his big band, for instance.
-With the proliferation of wireless networks and iPads similar systems have been developed.
+With the proliferation of wireless networks and iPads, similar systems have been developed.
 In the classical music world, some string quartet groups use computer screen-based parts.
 There are several advantages to computer-based parts.
-Since the score is on a computer screen, the user can adjust the contrast, brightness and even the size of the notes, to make reading easier.
+Since the score is on a computer screen, the user can adjust the contrast, brightness and even the size of the notes to make reading easier.
 In addition, some systems will do "page turns" using a foot pedal, which means that the performer does not have to miss playing music during a page turn, as often occurs with paper parts.

-Of special practical interest for the general public is the Mutopia project, an effort to create a library of public domain sheet music, comparable to Project Gutenberg's library of public domain books.
+Of special practical interest for the general public is the Mutopia Project, an effort to create a library of public domain sheet music, comparable to Project Gutenberg's library of public domain books.
 The International Music Score Library Project (IMSLP) is also attempting to create a virtual library containing all public domain musical scores, as well as scores from composers who are willing to share their music with the world free of charge.

 Some scorewriter computer programs have a feature that is very useful for composers and arrangers: the ability to "play back" the notated music using synthesizer sounds or virtual instruments.
-Due to the high cost of hiring a full symphony orchestra to play a new composition, before the development of these computer programs, many composers and arrangers were only able to hear their orchestral works by arranging them for piano, organ or string quartet.
-While a scorewiter program's playback will not contain the nuances of a professional orchestra recording, it still conveys a sense of the tone colors created by the piece and of the interplay of the different parts.
+Before computer programs becama available, the high cost of hiring a full symphony orchestra meant that many composers and arrangers could only hear their orchestral works by arranging them for piano, organ or string quartet.
+While a scorewiter program's playback lacks the nuances of a professional orchestra recording, it still conveys the piece's tone of colors and instrumental interplay.